TeemIp/teemip-standalone/readme.txt

 Special Thanks To:
 ------------------
-Molkobain for his nice and valuable extensions.
+Molkobain for his nice datacenter view extensions.
+Hipska for his contribution to the project.
 Maria Laura Colantoni from Qinet for her Italian translation.
 Miguel Turrubiates for his Spanish Castellano translation.
 Michael Blank and Martin Raenker from ITOMIG GmbH as well as Christian Beer for their German translation.